 -

-Kolloquium für Examenskandidatinnen und -kandidaten (14-tägl.)
+Kolloquium für Examenskandidatinnen und -kandidaten (Termine nach Bedarf)

-P Akademieprojekt Altägyptische Kursivschriften, Ausgrabungen, Studiensammlung Ägyptologie u.ä. (n.
+P Praktikum Ägyptologie (Studiensammlung Ägyptologie, Akademieprojekt Altägyptische Kursivschriften, Ausgrabungen u.ä.) (n.
 V.)

 Instructor: Martina Landrino M.A. -